Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Properties of VGC

-The morphism marked by $i$ is an equivalence since the localisation $\Loc$ is a left adjoint (see \eqref{qwefhiqef3rfqwrfewf4q}), and hence commutes with filtered colimits.
-The morphism marked by $ii$ is an equivalence by \cref{lem:lim-colim-commute} since $BG$ has only a single object, $\cC_{X}^{G}$ is filtered, and $\Sh(X_U) \to \Sh(X_{U'})$ is fully faithful for all $U, U'$ in $\cC^{G}_{X}$ with $ U\subseteq U'$.
-The morphism marked {by} $iii$ is an equivalence since the map
+The morphism marked by $i$ is an equivalence since the functor $\Loc$ in \eqref{rghvfigvsfgfdsg} is a left adjoint and therefore preserves all colimits.
+The morphism marked by $ii$ is an equivalence by \cref{lem:lim-colim-commute} since $BG$ has only a single object, {the poset of invariant coarse entourages} $\cC_{X}^{G}$ is filtered, and $\Sh(X_U) \to \Sh(X_{U'})$ is fully faithful for all $U, U'$ in $\cC^{G}_{X}$ with $ U \subseteq U'$.
+The morphism marked by $iii$ is an equivalence since the map

 is cofinal. \end{proof}

 \begin{lem} The functor $\bV_{\bC}^{G} \colon G\BC\to \Cle$ is $u$-continuous. \end{lem} \begin{proof} \cref{eriogwetgwegregwrgregwrg} applied to the morphisms $X_{U}\to X$, \cref{prop:u-continuous}, and the fact that a filtered colimit of fully faithful functors is fully faithful implies that we have an inclusion $\colim_{U\in \cC^{G}_{X}} \bV^{G}_{\bC}(X_{U}) \to \bV^{G}_{\bC}(X)$ of full subcategories of $\hat \bV^{G}_{\bC}(X)$.
 It is also essentially surjective since the notion of equivariant smallness is independent of the coarse structure. \end{proof}